 New England State Authorization Reciprocity Agreement (SARA)

-"It is wonderful to have New Hampshire join SARA as the first member state in the New England region and we look forward to having their institutions participate in the initiative.
-Having 18 member states illustrates the importance of SARA in providing a streamlined alternative to the current state-by-state approach of authorization.
-We are excited about this progress and continued advancements in all four higher education compact regions," explained Marshall A. Hill, executive director of NC-SARA..
+"It is wonderful to have Vermont join SARA as the second member state in the New England region and we look forward to having their institutions participate in the initiative.
+Having nearly half the U.S. states join shows the importance of SARA in providing a streamlined alternative to the current state-by-state approach of authorization” said Marshall A. Hill, executive director of NC-SARA.

 About NC-SARA, MHEC, NEBHE, SREB, WICHE, and Lumina Foundation